pivotal/docs-tap/namespace-provisioner/provision-developer-ns.hbs.md

 # Provision developer namespaces

-This topic describes how to use the Namespace Provisioner to provision developer namespaces in Tanzu Application Platform (commonly known as TAP).
+This topic describes how to use Namespace Provisioner to provision developer namespaces in Tanzu Application Platform (commonly known as TAP).

 ## Prerequisite